The Global Fund to Fight AIDS, Tuberculosis and Malaria

-The Global Fund to Fight AIDS, Tuberculosis and Malaria (or simply the Global Fund) is an international financing and partnership organization that aims to "attract, leverage and invest additional resources to end the epidemics of HIV/AIDS, tuberculosis and malaria to support attainment of the Sustainable Development Goals established by the United Nations".
-This multistakeholder international organization maintains its secretariat in Geneva, Switzerland.
-The organization began operations in January 2002.
-Microsoft founder Bill Gates (through the Bill & Melinda Gates Foundation) was one of the first donors to provide seed money for the partnership.
-From January 2006, while being a registered 501(c)(3) charity (EIN 98-0380092), it has benefited from certain US Privileges, Exemptions, and Immunities under executive order 13395, which conferred International Organizations Immunities Act status on it.
+The Global Fund, officially The Global Fund to Fight AIDS, Tuberculosis and Malaria is an international financing and partnership organization that aims to "attract, leverage and invest additional resources to end the epidemics of HIV/AIDS, tuberculosis and malaria to support attainment of the Sustainable Development Goals established by the United Nations".
+In June 2001 the United Nations General Assembly endorsed the creation of a global fund to fight HIV/AIDS.
+This multistakeholder international organization maintains its secretariat in Geneva, Switzerland and began operations in January 2002.
+From January 2006, while being a 501(c)(3) organization, it received status under International Organizations Immunities Act in the United States.

 The Global Fund is the world's largest financier of AIDS, TB, and malaria prevention, treatment, and care programs.
 As of June 2019, the organization had disbursed more than US$41.6 billion to support these programs.
 According to the organization, in 2018 it helped finance the distribution of 227 million insecticide-treated nets to combat malaria, provided anti-tuberculosis treatment for 7.1 million people, supported 25 million people on antiretroviral therapy for AIDS, and since its founding saved 65 million lives worldwide.

 The Global Fund is a financing mechanism rather than an implementing agency.
 Programs are implemented by in-country partners such as ministries of health, while the Global Fund secretariat, whose staff only have an office in Geneva, monitor the programs.
 Implementation is overseen by Country Coordinating Mechanisms, country-level committees consisting of in-country stakeholders that need to include, according to Global Fund requirements, a broad spectrum of representatives from government, NGOs, faith-based organizations, the private sector, and people living with the diseases.
 This system has kept the Global Fund secretariat smaller than other international bureaucracies.
 The model has also raised concerns about conflict of interest, as some of the stakeholders represented on the Country Coordinating Mechanisms may also receive money from the Global Fund, either as grant recipients, sub-recipients, private persons (e.g. for travel or participation at seminars) or contractors.

-In January 2025, President Donald Trump’s administration implemented a comprehensive freeze on new funding for most foreign aid programs, including contributions to the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+In January 2025, President Donald Trump's administration implemented a comprehensive freeze on new funding for most foreign aid programs, including contributions to the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 This action has raised concerns about the potential impact on global health initiatives, as the U.S. has been a significant donor to the Global Fund.
 In response, the Global Fund is seeking to increase private sector contributions to mitigate potential shortfalls resulting from reduced government funding.